Last Updated on December 18, 2023 by Bilingual Kidspot

 Between the ages of 3 & 6, children’s language dramatically increases.
 For children with language problems or a speech delay, sentences are likely to be shorter, less grammatically complex, or produced with grammatical errors.

-So keep doing what you’re doing with lots of communication opportunities being built into your day; lots of describing what’s going on around you and keeping questions to a minimum, especially ones that you already know the answer to!
+So keep doing what you’re doing with lots of communication opportunities being built into your day.
+Describe what’s going on around you and keep questions to a minimum, especially ones that you already know the answer to!

 If you would like to read more about language development in bilingual children you may be interested in other posts such as Bilingual Kids and Speech Delay or Bilingual Children with Autism and Downs Syndrome